-You can also partially come out in such a way that, when and if the day does come, your atheism is less of a surprise.
-If there’s something in particular that really troubles you, air your concerns; you might even get your Christian friends thinking about something they may not have considered before.
-It could be as simple as “I’m having some trouble taking the Noah’s Ark story literally,” or you could incorporate the hypothetical person from #4 and explain that this person wanted your take on a response to the problem of evil, and you’d like to know their thoughts, too.
+You can also partially come out in such a way that, if and when the day does come, your atheism is less of a surprise.
+If there’s something in particular that really troubles you, air your concerns.
+You might even get your Christian friends thinking about something they may not have considered before.
+It could be as simple as, “I’m having some trouble taking the Noah’s Ark story literally,” or you could incorporate the hypothetical person from #4 and explain that this person wanted your take on a response to the problem of evil, and you’d like to know your friend’s thoughts, too.

 6. Be sneaky

 I know this doesn’t sound like good advice, but hear me out.
 I spent years of my life living like Lane Kim from Gilmore Girls, and I want to share some of my wisdom with you.

 I didn’t wait until I was out of the closet before I started making myself a part of the online atheist community.
 I thought the easiest way was to have an anonymous atheist blog, Twitter account, or Reddit account, but people have managed to make atheist YouTube videos without exposing their identities as well.
 I also started collecting and reading atheist books from inside the closet; I made sure to purchase hardcover books and swap out the covers from other books so no one would know I was reading The God Delusion.
 My family bought all of their books from Amazon, so I started buying books from Thriftbooks (which is cheaper anyways).